Atlantic Canada's #1 Seller of Maud Lewis Original Paintings and Vintage Prints

-Growing up in the Maritimes and in Digby, I was surrounded by Maud Lewis and didn't even know it.
-Seeing the Maud Lewis calendars and books in stores, and driving by replica houses and memorial sites became normal.
+Growing up throughout the Maritimes, I was surrounded by Maud Lewis and didn't even realize it.
+Seeing all the Maud Lewis calendars and books in stores, and driving by replica houses and memorial sites was just a normal day.
 I remember my mom talking about Maud Lewis all the time, so I bought her a calendar for Christmas one year, and looking back I know this is where my love for Maud Lewis started.
 I made my first large purchase on Ebay, and it was for a beautiful print called "Two Deer in Winter", and I knew nothing about it.
 After doing some research and coming up empty on who made this print, I decided to dig even further to understand its history.
 I took it to Zwickers Gallery in Halifax and he told me it was a silk-screen, and Ian was so knowledgeable in explaining some of it's history and who Bill Ferguson was.
 After learning it was a silkscreen by Bill Ferguson, I was intrigued to learn more and if others existed.
 I loved the idea of owning a vintage image without the price tag of an original.
 I seen these silk-screens prints as second best, knowing the complex process to create each image with such quality, and being handmade.
 After months went by of not finding any further images to purchase, I took it upon myself to investigate distant family members of Bill who may have some prints to sell me.
-After weeks of digging, I was very fortunate to meet the grandson of Bill Ferguson by complete fluke, and I personally found and picked over 200 vintage silk-screen prints from the Ferguson estate that has been abandoned for the last decade.
+After weeks of digging, I met the grandson of Bill Ferguson by complete fluke.
+I personally found and hand picked over 200 vintage silk-screen prints from the Ferguson estate that was abandoned for the last decade.
 We spent hours going from room to room finding prints in each room, some still hanging on the walls with a thick layer of dust.
-This family estate was in the middle of nowhere with many barns/sheds on the large property.
-The estate had been completely vacant for over 10 years and it was thought that any remaining prints had already been removed.
 I made an offer to purchase the entire collection including Christmas cards, postcards, personal effects, letters, documents and even complete receipt books.
-The estate is now sold to new owners and no more prints will surface.
-When Bill Ferguson died, the collection stayed with his wife Helen.
+When Bill Ferguson died in 1997, the collection stayed with his wife Helen.
 When Helen died, it got passed down to their daughter Marlene, and when she died it got passed down to her son, and now to me.
 I am keeping the majority of the collection, but I want to sell some privately so people can enjoy it as much as I do.
 These silk-screen prints are a beautiful part of Canadian history!
-Fast forward a year and I have been collecting anything Maud Lewis related.
-I love collecting things like newspaper articles/old Lance Woolaver books/VHS movies/posters and so much more.
-I used my sales from the prints to start purchasing original Maud Lewis paintings.
-I would take each painting to Ian at Zwickers to learn as much as I could, and now having purchased and sold over 50 original paintings, I have become quite the amateur expert on Maud Lewis.
-As my collection grows, so does my passion for Maud Lewis and I hope to one day open a small gallery to show the public this great collection I have built up.
+Fast forward to today and I am the largest buyer and seller of Maud Lewis original paintings in Atlantic Canada.
+I love collecting anything Maud Lewis related like newspaper articles/old Lance Woolaver books/VHS movies/posters and so much more.
+As my collection grows, so does my passion for Maud Lewis and I hope to one day open a small gallery to display my collection I have built up.

 Maud Lewis exemplified the simple life.
 But simple doesn’t mean dull.
 The simplicity of her paintings, brushed initially with scrounged paint from local fishermen onto ubiquitous green boards and post cards, continue to evoke feelings of innocence, of child-like exuberance as enduring as the spring times she loved to paint.
 And today she still captures audiences intrigued by everyday scenes as diverse as hard-working oxen and whimsical butterflies.